abuiles/ember-101/hands-on.md

 As we can see, the action didn't bubble up to the **Application Route**.

-Whenever we are having trouble understanding how our actions are going to bubble, we can go to the **ember-inspector**, click Routes and then select **Current Routes only**:
+Whenever we have trouble understanding how our actions are going to bubble, we can go to the **ember-inspector**, click Routes, and then select **Current Routes only**:

 ![Actions Bubbling](images/actions-bubbling.png)